RoshanBagchi/Real-Estate_Price_Prediction/README.md

 # Real-Estate_Price_Prediction
 The Data Science Project determines the step by step process of how to build a real estate prediction website.
 Predicting real estate prices involves complex factors and is influenced by various economic, social, and market conditions.
-While I can provide you with some general considerations and factors that affect real estate prices, please note that I can't provide real-time data or specific predictions beyond my knowledge cutoff date in September 2021.
+In this project, as a data scientist, I had worked on developing a linear Regression model.
+The dataset was fetched from Keggle.com, representing the home price data for the bangalore city.
+Worked on different data scince concepts like Data Cleaning, Feature Engineering, One Hot Encoding, Dimensionality Reduction, etc. The model was further exported to a pickle file and generated a python flask server determing a user interface representing the price prediction of a real-estate property on the basis of different features like sq.ft., no. of bedrooms, locations, etc.

 Factors affecting real estate prices include: